nchap22/MechaCar_Statistical_Analysis/README.md

 ## Lot2
 ![image](https://user-images.githubusercontent.com/110268006/216788191-16ccb163-5d65-47f2-a0af-1d2319a095fd.png)

 The t-test above for Lot2 shows that we have a pvalue of .60 and so we do not reject the null hypothesis and there is no significant statistic difference between this lot and the population mean.

 ## Lot3
 ![image](https://user-images.githubusercontent.com/110268006/216788217-c6e5c180-b351-4d52-90ed-cb4a499dfabc.png)

 However, Lot3 has a p-value of 0.04 and this is less then 0.05 and this tells us that there is a significant statitistical difference between this lot and the population mean.

+## Part 4: Design a Study Comparing the MechaCar to the Competition
+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+## Study Design: MechaCar vs Competition.

+## Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+## What metric or metrics are you going to test?

+## What is the null hypothesis or alternative hypothesis?

+## What statistical test would you use to test the hypothesis?
+And why?

+## What data is needed to run the statistical test?